cozylife/hass_cozylife_local_pull/README.md

 ## Install

 * A home assistant environment that can access the external network
-* clone the warehouse to the custom_components directory
+* clone the repo to the custom_components directory
 * configuration.yaml
 ```
 hass_cozylife_local_pull: